LubnaAlhenaki/LubnaAlhenaki.github.io/_posts/2016-01-03-introduction.md

 In fact, the film industry is a significant player in the global economy.
 In this project, I try to answer the question, which factors, if any, contribute to the success of films at the box office that will help business area.The major goal is to predict a domestic total gross value by using a linear regression model.The main objectives of this project are:

-* Using BeautifulSoup to scrape web data (must have good knowledge in HTML)
+* Using BeautifulSoup to scrape web data (must have a good knowledge in the HTML)
 * Using Statsmodels and Scikit-learn to build linear regression model
 * Using power transformation to variables in order to create a better model
-* Experiment between Lasso, Ridge, and Elastic Net to regularize the models (solve overfitting problem)
+* Experiment between Lasso, Ridge, and Elastic Net to regularize the models (solve the overfitting problem)
 * Utilizing cross validation to build better model during sampling process